 How to Notice the Signs and Symptoms of an Overdose

-A person who overdoses on antidepressants may have a wide range of side effects depending on how severe the overdose is.
-Mild symptoms include:
+A person who overdoses on antidepressants may have side effects, depending on how severe the overdose is.

 - Dilated pupils